ezylstra/SWParks_Mammal_Occupancy/README.md

 ## Dependencies

-JAGS 4.3.1 (At least at the moment, we're using JAGS to run Bayesian occupancy models) This version of JAGS is needed if running R 4.2.x
+JAGS 4.3.1 (At least at the moment, we're using JAGS to run Bayesian occupancy models.
+This version of JAGS is needed if running R 4.2.x)

 The project also uses the following R packages: